Braingeneers-Education/WetAI-Final-Project/README.md

 # Final Project
 For your final project, your group will submit a paper describing your experiment and create a presentation for the class.

+## Due Dates
-The paper will be due June 14, 11:59pm and the group presentations will take place June 14, 12-3pm.
+The paper will be due June 14, 11:59pm
+The group presentations will take place June 14, 12-3pm

 ## Getting Started